-Religious Education is available to all students and school assemblies meet the statutory requirements for collective worship and student reflection.
+Religious Education is delivered through the school curriculum, and school assemblies meet the statutory requirements for collective worship and student reflection.
 Students are encouraged to play an active part in school assemblies.
 Parent and carers have the right to withdraw their children wholly or in part from the religious education and collective worship within the school and alternative provision can be made.